rahulkfernandes/Hubbles-Constant-and-Age-of-The-Universe/README.md

----
-title: "Hubbles Constant and Age of The Universe"
+# Hubbles Constant and Age of The Universe
-author: "Rahul Fernandes"
-date: "2025-02-13"
-output: pdf_document
----
+Rahul Kenneth Fernandes
+02/13/2025